 Hotels By The Springs

 Around the springs, there are four hotels you can stay at: La Gruta Hotel, La Paraiso Escondido Hotel, La Huerta Hotel, and Molanguito Hotel.
-These hotels are spread out in the park: Hotel Paraiso is right by the hot springs, Molanguito hotel is perched above the park and is the farthest away.
+These hotels are spread out in the park: Hotel Paraiso is right by the hot springs, while Molanguito Hotel is perched above the park and is the farthest away.
 La Huerta Hotel is found right below the zip line, and La Gruta is spread out by the campground, right in front of the river.

 They are all pretty basic, with no A/C and no WiFi or television so just know going in you're just paying for a place to sleep for the night!
-The rooms fill up very quickly, especially if you're visiting on a weekend .... and they don't take reservations so there's a bit of a system to know about:
+The rooms fill up very quickly, especially if you're visiting on a weekend.

-Check in at 8:00 AM.
-If there are not rooms available for you, you can put your name on a waiting list where check in will be at 2:00 PM.
-Check out is at 12:00 PM.
-To rent a room at any of the hotels by the springs, you have to have a ticket to the Grutas hot springs for the day you arrive and the day you check out of the hotel. (remember, tickets for the pools are at 7:00 AM to 8:00 PM).
-Let's make that a little more clear: If you arrive to Grutas Tolantongo on a Saturday morning, and you want to rent a room for Saturday night, and check out on Sunday.
+To rent a room at any of the hotels by the springs, you have to have a ticket to the Grutas Hot Springs for the day you arrive and the day you check out of the hotel. (remember, tickets for the pools are at 7:00 AM to 8:00 PM).
+Let's say you arrive at Grutas Tolantongo on a Saturday morning and you want to rent a room for Saturday night and check out on Sunday.
 You'll need two park tickets, one for Saturday and one for Sunday, as well as payment for the room for Saturday night.

 Get a list of room prices for all four hotels here, along with some pictures and other details for each hotel.